Satyampatel779/NASA-APOD-Finals/README.md

 # NASA APOD Data Pipeline

-I built this project to collect, validate, analyze, and visualize NASA Astronomy Picture of the Day (APOD) data locally in SQLite.
-After the API calls finish, everything important runs offline from a single database file, so it is easy to review and grade end-to-end.
+Professor, I built this project to collect, validate, analyze, and visualize NASA Astronomy Picture of the Day (APOD) data locally in SQLite, If we get massive, I can easily migrate this project to MongoDB atlas, I find it easier to use and visualization tools are top notch.
+So After the API calls finish, everything important runs offline from a single database file.

 ## Quick start (Windows PowerShell)
 ```pwsh